BazzaCuda/MinimalistMediaPlayerX/README.md

 Media File Formats
 ------------------
 ``Minimalist Media Player`` uses MVP for its media playback and manipulation functions.
-WVP supports more media file formats than you can shake a stick at.
+MVP supports more media file formats than you can shake a stick at.
 As such, it's a fairly safe bet that you can associate all your media files with ``Minimalist Media Player`` and they will play.
-If you're unsure, just run the executable and drop a media file onto the window to check it plays before permanently associating the file extension with ``Minimalist Media Player`` using "Open with..." in Windows File Explorer or whichever 3rd party file manager software you are (/should be!) using, like Directory Opus.
+If you're unsure, just run the executable and drop a media file onto the window to check it plays before permanently associating the file extension with ``Minimalist Media Player`` using "Open with..." in Windows File Explorer or whichever alternative 3rd party file manager software you are (aka should be!) using instead, like Directory Opus :D

 Dependencies
 ------------